ministryofjustice/hmpps-digital-tech-radar/radar/2022-11-01/Auth_-_Keycloak.md

 ---
-title: "Auth - Keycloak"
+title: "Keycloak"
 quadrant: "tools"
 ring: "trial"
-tags: [hmpps]
+tags: [hmpps, Authentication and Security]
 ---

 An open source software product to allow single sign-on with Identity Management and Access Management aimed at modern applications and services.